ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 In the console, go to the [File storage share for VPC provisioning page](/infrastructure/provision/fileShare) and click the **Pricing** tab.
 On the **Pricing** tab, you can view details of the pricing plan based on the selected Geography, Region, and Currency.
 You can also switch between Hourly and Monthly rates.

-You can programmatically retrieve the pricing information by calling the [Global Catalog API](/apidocs/resource-catalog/global-catalog#get-pricing).
+You can programmatically retrieve the pricing information by calling the [Global catalog API](/apidocs/resource-catalog/global-catalog#get-pricing).
 For more information, see [Getting dynamic pricing](/docs/account?topic=account-getting-pricing-api).

 ## File share management questions
 {: #file-storage-vpc-management-questions}